input-output-hk/cardano-sl-style-guides/workflow.md

 ## Commits

 We follow [this guide](http://chris.beams.io/posts/git-commit/) how to write a commit message.
-Also if commit is related to an issue then we add the issue name at the beggining (i.e. `[CSL-659] Introduce Pos.Communication.Protocol`).
+Also if commit is related to an issue then one must add the issue identifier at the beggining (e. g. `[CSL-659] Introduce Pos.Communication.Protocol`).
+Issue identifier is not necessary only in few cases, specifically:
+* In merge commits.
+* If commit doesn't modify AST of the program. -- **TODO** @georgeee, I am not sure this is correct, let's discuss.
+I remember there was a list of cases, but I can't find it of course.

 ## Pull requests

-When you finish your work in your branch, then you should create a pull request to your project.
-Create a PR to `master` branch (or any other branch if you were explicitly asked).
+When you finish your work in your branch, you should create a pull request to your project.
+Create a PR to `master` branch or another appropriate branch.
 Please assign a reviewer (if you don't know a person then project manager would do it himself).
-Do not merge your own PRs!
+You can merge your own PR only if it's approved and all mandatory CI checks pass.

 Please describe in PR what have you done, if it is tested or not, any additional information.

+You can also create a PR before your work is finished, but in this case please add a `wip` label to it.

 ## Merging Pull requests

-After review by another team member, the teammate merging the PR should merge `master` into the pull request's branch and then the PR branch into `master`, with the `--no-ff` option enabled.
+After review by another team member, the teammate merging the PR should merge `master` into the pull request's branch to resolve conflicts and then the PR branch into `master`, with the `--no-ff` option enabled.
+Usually it's enough to just press `Merge` button on github, as long as all checks pass and there are no conflicts.

-Generally, the pull request's branch should be merged into master , but if is clear that rebasing this branch onto master is better (for instance, it is a trivial change which doesn't deserve branching) then a rebase can be done instead.
+Generally, the pull request's branch should be merged into master, but if it is clear that rebasing this branch onto master is better (for instance, it is a trivial change which doesn't deserve branching) then a rebase can be done instead.
+Use your judgement.

 ## Versions

 Versions are denoted with 3 numbers: `Maj.Min.Fix`.

-* `Maj` is major version which changes rarely, when something very significant is changed, it can possibly break API.
+* `Maj` is major version which changes rarely, when something very significant is changed, it can possibly break all kinds of API it provides.
 It may be useful for marketing.
-  * Example: hardfork in `cardano-sl`.
+  * Example: input endorsers are added to `cardano-sl`.
-* `Min` is minor version, changes when new features are added, but they don't break API and are not so important from marketing point of view.
+* `Min` is minor version, changes when new features are added, can break API but tries not to break too much.
-  * Example: add new endpoints to server.
+  * Example: add new endpoints to a server.
 * `Fix` is fix version, can be changed only because of bugfix or when something minor is added, insignificant from end-user perspective.
   * Example: fix compilation with old compiler, export `X` from module `Y`.

 Versions with `Fix = 0` are branched out from `master`.
-Versions with `Fix > 0` (say, `1.2.3`) are branched out from versions with same `Maj.Min` and smaller `Fix` (`1.2.3` s branched out from `1.2.2`).
+Versions with `Fix > 0` live in the same branch as versions with same `Maj.Min` and smaller `Fix`.

 Tags have names `vA.B.C` (e. g. `v1.2.3`).